Karolin Margret Natasa: Parliament

 She was first elected into the People's Representative Council in 2009, when she ran from her home constituency of West Kalimantan and won 222,021 votes, placing first in the province/constituency and third nationally.
 She was reelected in 2014, when she won 397,481 votes from the same constituency - the most of any legislative candidate in the country, placing ahead of other PDI-P candidates such as Puan Maharani and I Wayan Koster.

 During her entire time in the council, she was part of the ninth commission on demography, health, labor and transmigration.
 In 2012, a scandal arose related to a pornographic clip in which she was suspected to have participated, resulting in a hearing with the council's dignity body (Badan Kehormatan).
 She denied any wrongdoing, claiming that the case was made up due to her father's 2013 reelection campaign.

 Regent

 In 2017, she participated in Landak Regency's local election as a single candidate with Herculanus Heriyadi as her running mate, winning 96.86 percent of the votes.
 She was sworn in on 22 May 2017 by her father, becoming the regency's first female regent, the first female Dayak to serve as a regional head in Indonesia, and the first local leader in the province to win in an uncontested local election.

 In order to become a regent, she resigned from her office in the People's Representative Council.

 Just months after becoming regent, she registered to run in the 2018 gubernatorial elections for West Kalimantan with Bengkayang regent Suryadman Gidot as her running mate and three parties (PDI-P, Demokrat, PKPI) backing her.
 With 41.8% of votes, the pair lost to the Sutarmidji/Ria Norsan pair, however.
+Her tenure ended on 22 May 2022, and Samuel, a senior provincial civil servant, was sworn in as acting regent in her place.